tehzhed/swift-evolution/proposals/0xxx-shorthand-initialization-from-subscriptable-type.md

 ## Proposed solution

-Describe your solution to the problem.
-Provide examples and describe how they work.
-Show how your solution is better than current
-workarounds: is it cleaner, safer, or more efficient?

-## Detailed design

 The idea is to slightly change and generalize the unpacking syntax in the following way:
 ```swift
 let name, surname, nickname = ("Daniele", "Riccardelli", "tehzhed")